KateWilkinson/CV/README.md

 Project name | Skills developed
 --- | ---
-[Rock, Paper, Scissors](https://github.com/KateWilkinson) |  The first program I wrote where I felt comfortable with OOD and was happy with my approach.
+[Rock, Paper, Scissors](https://github.com/KateWilkinson/rps-challenge) |  The first program I wrote where I felt comfortable with OOD and was happy with my approach.
-[Instagram Challenge](https://github.com/KateWilkinson) | Learned about RESTful Ruby on Rails applications and felt I really got to grips with relational databases with ActiveRecord.
+[Instagram Challenge](https://github.com/KateWilkinson/instagram-challenge) | Learned about RESTful Ruby on Rails applications and felt I really got to grips with relational databases with ActiveRecord.
-[Thermostat](https://github.com/KateWilkinson) | First experience using JavaScript, getting comfortable with the uses of jQuery and working with JSON and API calls.
+[Thermostat](https://github.com/KateWilkinson/thermostat) | First experience using JavaScript and linking to a Sinatra server.
+Getting comfortable with the uses of jQuery and working with JSON and API calls.
-[To Do App](https://github.com/KateWilkinson) | AngularJS and responsive front-end applications, two-way data binding and services.
+[To Do App](https://github.com/KateWilkinson/todo_challenge) | AngularJS and responsive front-end applications, two-way data binding and services.
-[Pairing Matrix](https://github.com/KateWilkinson) |  Learned a lot about working as a team on a development project, Git workflow, merge conflicts and waffle.
+[Pairing Matrix](https://github.com/KateWilkinson/pairing-matrix) |  Learned a lot about working as a team on a development project, Git workflow, merge conflicts and waffle.

 #### Communication